Mid Mountains Legal Blog

 What are the consequences of non compliance of Family Court orders

-A party who does not comply with the conditions of an order is in breach of that order.
-Non compliance with family courts orders can lead to severe penalties if the court finds that the breach occurred in the absence of a reasonable excuse.
+A party who does not comply with the conditions of an Order is in breach of that Order.
+Non compliance with Family Courts’ orders can lead to severe penalties unless the court finds that there was a reasonable excuse for the breach.

-Parties can breach family courts’ orders in different ways: they may intentionally choose to not comply with the order, or make no attempt to comply with the orders, or prevent someone else from following the court order.
+Parties may intentionally choose to not comply with the order, or make no attempt to comply with the orders, or prevent someone else from following an order.

-If the FCFCOA finds that an order was contravened without a reasonable excuse, it will impose penalties.
+If the court finds that an order was contravened without a reasonable excuse, it will impose penalties.

-1. An order that the party who committed the breach pay all costs for the other party;
+1. an order that the non-complying party pay the other party’s costs;

 3. a fine on the non-complying party; and

-4. Up to 12 months imprisonment in cases of serious breach of order.
+4. up to 12 months imprisonment for serious breaches.

-What can you do if your former partner has breached a Family Court Order?
+What can you do if your ex-partner has breached a Family Court Order?

-Usually, if a party breaches a parenting order, the aggrieved party faces loss –often in the form of loss of time that they could have spent with their child.
+Usually, if a party breaches a parenting order, the aggrieved party faces loss –often in the form of lost time they could have spent with their child.

-If a party has breached a court order, an aggrieved party must file a contravention application along with a sworn or affirmed affidavit.
+If a party has breached a court order, an aggrieved party must file a contravention application supported by an affidavit.

-If the aggrieved party does not want the other party to be punished or penalised, but wants only for the arrangements of the earlier court order to resume, they must also file an Application – Enforcement.
+If the aggrieved party does not want the other party to be punished or penalised, but only a resumption of the arrangements of the earlier court order, they must additionally file an Enforcement Application.

 You might like...